Floursintermediateprofessional bakers21 min read · updated 2026-06-25

 10. Flour comparison: a quick-reference for the Domson range

-See [table-catalogue-protein-specs] for the full comparison table extracted from spec sheets.
+The full comparison table extracted from spec sheets is below.

 Key takeaways by product group: